vega/altair/doc/user_guide/interactions.rst

 declarative grammar of not just visualization, but *interaction*.
 There are three core concepts of this grammar:

-- the :class:`selection` object which captures interactions from the mouse or through other inputs to effect the chart.
+- the :func:`selection` object which captures interactions from the mouse or through other inputs to effect the chart.
 Inputs can either be events like moust clicks or drags.
 Inputs can also be elemnts like a drop-down, radio button or slider.
 Selections can be used alone but if you want to have change any element of your chart you will need to connect them to a *condition*.
-- the :class:`condition` function takes the selection input and changes an element of the chart based on that input.
+- the :func:`condition` function takes the selection input and changes an element of the chart based on that input.
-- the :class:`bind` property of a selection which establishes a two-way binding between the selection and an input element of your chart.
+- the ``bind`` property of a selection which establishes a two-way binding between the selection and an input element of your chart.

 Interactive charts can use one or more of these elements to create rich interactivity between the viewer and the data.